Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Motivation: Three issues with class-incremental continual learning

-\paragraph{Invariant representations} Continual learning methods are usually benchmarked on class-incremental setups, where a classification problem is split into several tasks to be solved sequentially \citep{gido2022three}.
-Note that the classification learning objective is \emph{invariant} to identity-preserving transformations of the object of interest, such as rotation, change of lighting, or perspective projection.
-Unsurprisingly, the most successful discriminative learning architectures, from AlexNet \citep{krizhevsky2012imagenet} to ResNet \citep{he2016deep} to Vision Transformer \citep{dosovitskiy2020image}, learn only features that are relevant to the classification task \citep{tishby2015deep, higgins2022symmetry} and discard valuable information about universal transformations, symmetries, and compositionality.
-In doing so, they entangle the particular class information with the knowledge about generalization mechanisms and represent both in the weights of the model.
+Continual learning methods are usually benchmarked on class-incremental setups, where a classification problem is split into several tasks to be solved sequentially \citep{gido2022three}.
+Note that the classification learning objective is \emph{invariant} to identity-preserving transformations of the object of interest, such as rigid transformations, deformations, change of lighting, or perspective projection.
+Unsurprisingly, the most successful discriminative learning architectures, from AlexNet \citep{krizhevsky2012imagenet} through ResNet \citep{he2016deep} to Vision Transformer \citep{dosovitskiy2020image}, learn only features relevant to the classification task and discard valuable information about universal transformations, symmetries, and compositions \citep{tishby2015deep, higgins2022symmetry}.
+By doing so, they entangle specific class information with knowledge about generalization mechanisms and represent both in the model's weights.
 When a new task arrives, there is no clear way to update these separately.
 We argue that transferring a purely discriminative model across tasks is not conducive to positive forward or backward transfer.

-In this paper, we reframe the problem and recognize that the information about identity-preserving transformations, typically discarded, is important for transfer across tasks.
-For instance, a change in illumination affects objects of various classes similarly.
-Understanding this mechanism would lead to better generalization on future classes.
-Consequently, we suggest that modeling these transformations is key to achieving positive forward and backward transfer in continual classification.
-Symmetry transformations, or equivariances, offer a structured framework for this kind of modeling, which we elaborate on in the subsequent section.
+In this paper, we reframe the problem by recognizing that information about identity-preserving transformations, typically discarded, is crucial for transfer across tasks.
+For instance, changes in illumination affect objects of various classes similarly.
+Understanding this mechanism can lead to better generalization on future classes.
+Consequently, we propose that modeling these transformations is key to achieving positive forward and backward transfer in continual classification.
+Symmetry transformations, or equivariances, provide a structured framework for this modeling, which we elaborate on in the subsequent section.